jubayertalha/Java/README.md

 # Java
-All of my university work on Java will be stored here.
+All of my university work on Java is stored here.